-The USPSTF recommends against vitamin D supplementation to prevent falls in community-dwelling adults 65 years or older.
+The USPSTF recommends exercise interventions to prevent falls in community-dwelling adults 65 years or older who are at increased risk for falls.

 Frequency of Service